jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 CodeQL product to benefit all users.
-While automation plays a vital role, we also prioritize developer security training, threat modelling, and specialized reviews in areas like AIML and cryptography.
+While automation plays a vital role, we also prioritize developer security training, threat modelling, and specialized reviews in areas like AI/ML and cryptography.
 These efforts provide knowledge which feeds back into our SDL guidance and automation, allowing us to scale while ensuring